L-pixela/flutter-race-tracker-app/README.md

 # 🏃‍♂️ Race Tracker Project

-A mobile app project designed to help track and manage participants during a race event, such as a triathlon.
+A mobile app project designed to help track and manage participants during a race event, such as a *triathlon*.
 The app leverages **Flutter** for frontend development and **Firebase** for backend services.

+## 🤝 Flutter Final Project - Group 12
+Group Member includes:
+- Phon Sovatanak
+- Sa Sodanin
+- Saphorn Thida

+## 📝 Overview

+A *triathlon* always consists of three segments: swim, bike, and run.
+The order is always swim, then bike, then run.
+This order remains consistent across all *triathlon* distances and formats, including sprint, Olympic, and Ironman distances.

 ## 🚀 Getting Started